cyclus/cycamore/CONTRIBUTING.rst

 call this branch ``work``.
 So, when all is said and done, in our fork there will be two branches: ``main`` and ``work``

-We begin with a fork of the mainline Cyclus repository.
+We begin with a fork of the mainline Cycamore repository.
 After initially forking the repo, we will have the ``main`` branch in your fork.

-Acquiring a Fork of the Cyclus Repository
+Acquiring a Fork of the Cycamore Repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A fork is *your* copy of Cyclus.
+A fork is *your* copy of Cycamore.
 Github offers an excellent `tutorial
 <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo>`_
-on how to create a fork and then setup your local development evnironment with remote connections to both the ``upstream`` repository at ``cyclus/cyclus`` and your fork of this repository referred to as ``origin``.
+on how to create a fork and then setup your local development evnironment with remote connections to both the ``upstream`` repository at ``cyclus/cycamore`` and your fork of this repository referred to as ``origin``.

 First, let's make our ``work`` branch.
-Assuming that you are in the ``cyclus`` directory:
+Assuming that you are in the ``cyamore`` directory:
 ::
     $ git branch work
     $ git checkout work